 Note: The Brown Corporation has enacted a provision allowing students in the five-year A.B.-Sc.B. program who complete all academic requirements in nine semesters to terminate their studies at that point, provided the Committee on Academic Standing (CAS) approves the breadth and quality of the student's program.
 In that case, the enrollment requirement will be reduced to nine semesters.
 This provision is subject to review by the Corporation’s Academic Council.)

 Concurrent Program Leading to a Baccalaureate Degree and a Master’s Degree

 Subject to the prior approval of the department involved, the Graduate Council, and the Committee on Academic Standing, exceptionally capable students may be permitted, in their junior year, to enter a graduate program of study leading to the earning of both baccalaureate and master’s degrees at the end of eight or nine semesters.
-Students who are granted this permission complete a minimum of 34 courses within eight or nine semesters.
+Students who are granted this permission complete a minimum of 36 course credits* within eight or nine semesters (The Concurrent Baccalaurate and Master of Arts in Teaching (MAT) is completed in 10 semesters).
 Specific requirements for both degrees must be met, although some courses may be used for credit toward both degrees.
 Normally, no more than two courses counted toward the undergraduate concentration may be used to fulfill the requirements of the graduate degree.
 The program includes at least two 2000-level courses, not including any 2000-level courses counted for the independent project or thesis.